lucaswhitman/aboutme/README.md

 ## Other Details

 ### Personal History
 I grew up as a bad kid.
 I dropped out of high school.
 I spent most of my twenties playing music and working in kitchens.
 I had a knack for fixing point-of-sale machines in the restaurants I worked at.
 One day I saw the bill of a professional they hired to do this and I decided to get into tech.
 I've installed networks, fixed personal computers, worked phone support for a government enterprise IT shop, been a systems administrator, and written production code in at least a dozen languages.
+I've always been drawn to leadership.
+I tried it and failed epically several times.
+It wasn't until I started dedicating time towards my non-technical personal growth that I started to really embrace it.
+Hopefully I'm getting better.

 ### Why I Code
 I love the infinite possibilities, and the ability for a small group of humans to create something truly unique from bits.